Print

 Start early, keep going

-This year the programme was implemented from Grade 1 to Grade 12, encompassing all age groups and school wings.
-This allowed for age-appropriate skill-building that progressed in complexity as students matured.
-Ms. Victoria provided differentiated teacher training, tailored to the developmental stage of students.
-Teachers received guidance and non-negotiables for embedding skills appropriately across age groups.
-By starting early and sustaining momentum, our approach ensured a steady, age-sensitive progression that made skill development a consistent and visible part of every learner’s journey.
+This year, the programme was implemented across all year groups from Grade 1 to Grade 12, ensuring age-appropriate skill-building that progressed in complexity as students matured.
+Ms. Victoria provided differentiated teacher training tailored to each developmental stage, with guidance and non-negotiables for embedding skills appropriately.
+By starting early—from Grade 1—and sustaining consistent momentum through all school wings, the approach ensured a steady, age-sensitive progression.
+Essential skills became a visible and consistent part of every learner's journey, with no year group left behind.

 Measure it